SSV-embedded/TinyML_IR-Sensor/README.md

 5) Split Data into Subsets

     Following the data is split into a training and testing dataset.
 The training dataset is used to train the machine learning model.
-The testing dataset evaluates the trained machine learning model.
-We set random_state=0 to enable reproducibility.
-This is necessary, because the temperature values and the labels are already in two different datasets.
-Random_state=0 makes sure that index of train_dataset and test_dataset fit the index order of train_labels and test_labels.
-80% of the data belong to the train_dataset.
-20% of the data belong to the test_dataset.
+The `testing_dataset` evaluates the trained machine learning model.
+We set `random_state=0` to enable reproducibility.
+This is necessary, because the temperature values and the labels are already in two different datasets. `Random_state=0` makes sure that index of `train_dataset` and `test_dataset` fit the index order of `train_labels` and `test_labels`.
+80% of the data belong to the `train_dataset`.
+20% of the data belong to the `test_dataset`.

     ```python
     #Set Dataset